Get Ready to Take the Placement Tests

 The ESL Accuplacer test is for incoming international students who need to demonstrate their level of English and Reading Readiness.
 However, international students may take the same English and Reading placement tests as U.S. students if they satisfy any of the following conditions:

-• Must have completed at least four years of high school education in the U.S.
+• Must have completed at least four years of high school education in the U.S. and graduated with a diploma.

 • Must have a diploma obtained by passing the GED tests in the U.S.